slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 ## On maths and computers

 <!--
++ x@naval - Show me your axioms and I’ll show you your conclusions.
++ x@superintoit - look at your actions to determine your axioms. reverse engineered authenticity
++ x@pmddomingos - One theorem carries as much information as an infinite number of experiments.
++ x@pmddomingos - Intelligence is heuristics + compute.
+Don’t mistake more compute for better heuristics.
++ x@nntaleb - The more something is perceived as stable, the worse the fall.
++ x@nivi - The funny thing is incompressible = compressed.

 - 90% of webapps are database frontends. / There is no cloud.
 It’s just someone else’s computer. / a fundamental rule of technology: There is no third ecosystem
 - hash is a fingerprint of an amount of information.
 SHA256 -> 64 characters
 - Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.